photorvva.jpg (9375 bytes)

 Cyber cafes are particularly popular in university towns, but you’ll find them popping up all over.
 I was really surprised to find one in a historic drug store in old Saint Augustine, Florida.
 For the price of a sandwich or a cup of coffee, or sometimes for an hourly charge, you are provided a computer with Internet access.
 If you are planning to send e-mail, compose it on your own computer first, then take along the disk.
 You might be paying for the public-access computer by the hour, or others may be waiting to use it, so if you are receiving mail, download it to your disk and take it back to your computer and read it; then come back to the public access computer with your answers on a disk and transmit your outgoing mail.

 Here’s a list of thousands of cyber cafes worldwide, updated daily.
-Search by state or by city or by country:

 Public library